 We've already seen the film, so if you want to find out what we thought head straight to our Ready Player One review.
 Otherwise, read on to find out what to expect.

-Meanwhile, if you haven't already you've got a little bit of time left to get hold of the original Ready Player One novel and read it to make sure you're ready.
+Meanwhile, if you haven't already you can always get hold of the original Ready Player One novel and read it to make sure you're ready.

 Cast and crew